-We offer commemorative Emmy® statues for office display for the network, studio or production company (up to three in total) for an honored program or craft entry.
-The statue is engraved the same as the individual Emmy® award, but does not have an individual's name and position title.
-The word "commemorative" is engraved at the rear of the statue.
+As a courtesy, each Emmy® honored entry, whether program or craft, is eligible to order a commemorative statue for office display.
+These commemorative Emmy® statues are solely intended for the network, studio or production company (one statue only for each) of an Emmy® honored entry.
+The statue is engraved the same as the individual Emmy® award, with the exception of the individual's name and position title.
+Neither the name of the network, studio or production company, nor any other special name, may be engraved where the individual's name and position would usually appear.
+The word "commemorative" is engraved on the rear of the statue.
 Commemorative Emmy® statues cannot be ordered for individuals.
-All commemorative Emmy® Awards must be ordered by the network that telecast the honored entry, even if they are to be presented to a third party.